nuest/x11rockerstudio/README.md

 Things are containerized though, so there is some advantage for reproducibility, if users do not mount relevant stuff into the container.

 `x11docker` go to great lengths to handle security issues around exposing an X server, not all of which I can grasp at this point, and hides all that complexity from the user with (probably) sensible defaults.
+Subuser follows a similar approach based on [xpra](https://xpra.org/) to better control the containers rights.

-As pointed out in the blog post discussion [here](http://fabiorehm.com/blog/2014/09/11/running-gui-apps-with-docker/#comment-1973698881), Docker is faster than firing up a whole VM and in this case Docker does not only share the Kernel but also the X11 display.
+As pointed out in the blog post discussion [here](http://fabiorehm.com/blog/2014/09/11/running-gui-apps-with-docker/#comment-1973698881), Docker is faster than firing up a whole VM and in all cases presented here, a Docker host does not only share the Kernel but also the X11 display with the container.

 > _"The downside as mentioned a couple places is the security implications of letting the container watch ALL X11 traffic."_

-It is left to each users discretion to decide if this works for her.
+It is left to each users discretion to decide which of these approaches work for her, i.e. which level of permission control are acceptible and which supporting project is trustworthy.

 ## License